Visit the Campbell Scientific Forum to submit your question to users around the world.

 If a datalogger’s OS hasn't been upgraded in a long time, can the most current OS be downloaded, or do the upgrades need to be done incrementally?

 It is possible to upgrade the OS without downloading each OS version between the existing one on the datalogger and the most current one available.
 For example, a CR1000 can be upgraded directly from OS 14 to OS 25.
-However, when a large jump in OS versions is made, the upgrade will likely restructure the Status and Setting Tables, and they will need to be manually reloaded.
+However, when a large jump in OS versions is made, the upgrade will likely restructure the Status Table and the Setting Table, and they will need to be manually reloaded.

 Is there a free software package that allows the generation of programs that can sample data on the RS-232 or COM port of the datalogger?